gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

 In this essay, I want to share with you some of what I've learned, and share my current understanding of how my brain works, notably through my experience as a Wikimedian.

 One caveat I want to start with is that autism is a spectrum.
-There's a popular saying among online autistic communities that says: "You've met an autist, you've met *one* autist."
+There's a popular saying among online autistic communities that says: "You've met an autistic, you've met *one* autistic."
 Just keep this in mind: What I'm presenting here is based on my personal experience, and isn't going to apply equally to all autistic people.

 .. figure:: /images/2007-07-31_Taipei_Wm2007_Guillaume.jpg
    :figclass: full-width